hipay/hipay-docs/hipay-enterprise-sdk-ios/09-Apple-pay.md

 ### Integration code

-To use Apple Pay in your application, Apple provided a framework named **PassKit**.
+In order to use Apple Pay in your application,  you will have to use Apple's framework name **PassKit**.
 All classes used in the framework are prefixed by **PK**.

 #### AppDelegate